TrueBlocks/trueblocks-core/docs/CONTRIBUTING.md

 ## Did you make a formatting or cosmetic change?

-- We use an automated formatters, thereforee formatting-only changes will generally be closed without merging.
+- We use an automated formatters, thereforeee formatting-only changes will generally be closed without merging.

 ## Would do have a feature request?